defiant00/dnd/README.md

 ### NPCs

-* guard
+* starting town
+  * Floria the halfling mayor
+    * 3'5", in her 40s
     * neutral good
+    * has the town's best interests at heart
+    * likes being self-sufficient
+  * Phil the human paladin guard
+    * 6'3", heavyset, mostly muscle, in his 50s
+    * neutral good
+    * a trusted lieutenant, would be captain of the guard but he'd rather not be in charge
     * he doesn't like that they're locking up random travelers
+    * messenger from Duskspire alerting them of increased magical strangeness

+## Plot Points

+* Duskspire is tracking odd, possibly demonic energy

 ## Names

+* People
+  * Friedbert "Fray"
+* Places
+  * Abbeasia
+  * Alerion
+  * Drakhan
+  * Emaes
+  * Eshtion
+  * Grommel
+  * Vaelesta
   * Velnas
     * The Velnas Wilds